eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 		* Mathematical expressions in *Factor* is written in postfix notation (Reverse Polish notation, RPN) \cite[\S2, pp. 54]{Tate2014}.
 	- A function is also known as a *word* in *Factor*.
+	- A quotation (i.e., anonymous function) is a word/function that is placed on the stack and is used by other words as values
+			\cite[\S2, pp. 55]{Tate2014};
+		a quotation is delimited by square brackets \cite[\S2, pp. 55]{Tate2014}.
+	- A conditional (i.e., if statement) requires a value and two quotations (one for a non-false value, and the other for a false value) as inputs
+			\cite[\S2, pp. 55]{Tate2014}.

+TO BE COMPLETED!!!

 + Concatenative programming languages, such as *Factor* concatenates functions, and allows functions to be listed successively/consecutively
 		\cite[\S2, pp. 50]{Tate2014}.